kaiomagalhaes/blog/en/code_quality_ruby.md

 RuboCop is a Ruby static code analyzer, it searches for code smell and bad practices as defined by the community.
 Examples of smells are:

- 1. TODO: @Kaio Add examples
+ 1. Method too complex
- 2.
+ 2. Line too long
- 3.
+ 3. Wrong spacing between lines or variables

 The gem has a huge range of best practices and allows us to customize them, like in the example below: